ddz-icb/icbToolbox/man/plotHeatClust.md

   |P16219|1331780.428|66780.58805|1133041.174|(...)|459913.9889|1855951.858|1571948.068|(...)|

 ## Further documentation
-Please execute `help(plotHeatClust)` in the console of RStudio for further documentation.
+Please execute `help("plotHeatClust")` in the console of RStudio for further documentation.